 Are you passionate about building sustainable and healthy communities?
 Uncover ways to shape community life and dynamics through the theories, methods and research practices available to you in this program.

-The theoretical and methodological approaches embedded in this program serve to integrate scholarship in these areas, in order for students to gain a more meaningful understanding of and impact on community life and dynamics.
+The theoretical and methodological approaches embedded in this program serve to integrate scholarship in these areas in order for students to gain a more meaningful understanding of the impact on community life and dynamics.

 Applications are accepted once a year in the spring semester (due by February 1st) and students are granted admission for fall semester only.

 CRD 610 Sustainable Communities (3)

 CRD 640 Research Seminar in Community Resources and Development I (3)

 CRD 683 Fieldwork (3)

 REC 502 Statistical and Data Analysis (3)